 - 1. Create a customer_overrides.properties file. - 2.
-Add the following line to the customer_overrides.properties file:

-translator.mapper.maximumTransactionRegisterAge=[number_of_days_to_retain_info ]

-In this example, translator represents the translator properties file where the original property is set, mapper represents the Map Editor user interface, maximumTransactionRegisterAge represents the number of days that the Transaction Register will retain information before being purged, and [number_of_days_to_retain_info] is the actual number of days (for example, if you set this parameter equal to 30, the information is retained for 30 days).
+Add the following line to the customer_overrides.properties file: translator.mapper.maximumTransactionRegisterAge=[number_of_days_to_retain_info] In this example, translator represents the translator.properties file where the original property is set, mapper represents the Sterling B2B Integrator Map Editor user interface, maximumTransactionRegisterAge represents the number of days that the Transaction Register will retain information before being purged, and [number_of_days_to_retain_info] is the actual number of days (for example, if you set this parameter equal to 30, the information is retained for 30 days).

-Viewing Gentran: Server for UNIX Envelopes In the Application
+Chapter 25.
+Viewing IBM Sterling Gentran:Server for UNIX Envelopes In Sterling B2B Integrator

-Note: You must have Attunity Data Connect[®] installed in order to view Gentran:Server for UNIX envelopes within the application.
-You must also have configured the application for trading profile view support with the configGSUnix.sh script.
+Note: You must have Attunity Data Connect[®] installed in order to view Sterling Gentran:Server envelopes within Sterling B2B Integrator.
+You must also have configured Sterling B2B Integrator for trading profile view support with the configGSUnix.sh script.

-To search for Gentran:Server for UNIX document envelopes:
+To search for Sterling Gentran:Server document envelopes:

-- 1. From the Administration menu, select Trading Partner > Document Envelopes > Envelopes. - 2.
-Select GENTRAN:Server for UNIX from the list of providers.
+- 1. From the Administration menu, select Trading Partner>Document Envelopes>Envelopes. - 2.
+Select Sterling Gentran:Server for UNIX from the list of providers.

-Note: If this option is not available, you have not yet configured the application for trading profile view support.
+Note: If this option is not available, you have not yet configured Sterling B2B Integrator for trading profile view support.